Monday, December 9, 2013

 I meant to post about this earlier, but life gets in the way.
 Photos are on the way!

-On a recent excursion to Santa Cruz, Anders and I had just parked the car and were headed to brunch when we were stopped dead in our tracks.
-The Santa Cruz Sunday flea market was in full swing, and we couldn't resist taking a look.
-We agreed that we could both hold off a little bit longer on food and coffee to explore the tables and racks of vintage wares.
+On a recent excursion to Santa Cruz, I had just parked the car and was headed to brunch when I was stopped dead in my tracks.
+The Santa Cruz Sunday flea market was in full swing, and I couldn't resist taking a look.
+We all agreed that we could hold off a little bit longer on food and coffee to explore the tables and racks of vintage wares.

 Literally the first clothing rack I reached, I saw her.

 I say 'her' because that little bit of forest green wool beckoned to me like a little woodland nymph.
-One elegant sleeve peeked out from a few 1970s atrocities, as if the polyester orange and brown prints were slowly devouring a damsel in distress for a meal.
-I quickly reached in and found the hanger this sleeve was attached to, and lifted the garment from the Sarlacc pit of floral disco doom.
+One elegant sleeve peeked out from a few 1970s items, as if the synthetic orange and brown prints were slowly devouring a damsel in distress for a meal.
+I quickly reached in and found the hanger this sleeve was attached to, and lifted the garment from the Sarlacc pit of polyester doom.

 I gazed at it for a moment, thinking I had a late 1930s coat at first (or 1970s-does-30s) due to the small puffed sleeves that bordered on leg-o-mutton style.
-Then I saw the skirt underneath the long jacket and knew I had something a good chunk of years older.
+Then I saw the skirt underneath the long jacket and knew I had something many decades older.
 Here's what else I saw:

 Pleats in the skirt, but radiating out from the center front.